What is a Breach?

 Unintentional disclosure: Sensitive data is exposed due to errors or ignorance.

 Unknown: The exact breech mechanism is unknown or unreported in a tiny number of situations.

-No single security technology or control can completely prevent data breaches.
+No single security technology or control can completely prevent even the biggest data breaches of the 21st century.
 Commonsense security policies are the most reasonable method of preventing data leaks.
 These include well-known security fundamentals like: